abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 Device level optimization primarily involves maximizing parallel execution across the multiprocessors on the device.
 You can achieve device level optimization by executing multiple kernels concurrently on a device.
-To enhance performance, the management of these kernels is facilitated by streams, which allow for the overlapping of computation and data transfers, enhancing performance.
-The aim is to keep all multiprocessors busy by executing enough kernels concurrently.
-However, launching too many kernels can lead to resource contention, so a balance must be found for optimal performance.
-This approach helps in achieving maximum utilization of the device resources.
+To enhance performance, the management of these kernels is facilitated by streams, which allows overlapping of computation and data transfers.
+This approach aims at keeping all multiprocessors busy by executing enough kernels concurrently.
+However, launching too many kernels can lead to resource contention, hence a balance must be found for optimal performance.
+The device level optimization helps in achieving maximum utilization of the device resources.

 Multiprocessor level
 ----------------------